2 Motorcyclists In Critical Condition After Crashing Without Helmets

 4 Tips to Keep Motorcyclists Safe in New Mexico

 A 2009 study in Accident Analysis & Prevention shows that motorcyclists are 34 times more likely to die in a crash than drivers of passenger cars.
 Because a motorcycle offers little to no protection for riders, motorcyclists are vulnerable to head, neck and back injuries.

 This is why New Mexico General Licensing Law 66-7 requires all motorcyclists to wear a securely fastened helmet that is in good working order at all times while operating the vehicle.
 The NHTSA has reported that helmet laws play a major role in reducing the severity of injuries sustained in motorcycle crashes: In 2013, 59 percent of riders killed in motorcycle accidents were not wearing helmets at the time.

 Although a helmet is a critical piece of secondary safety equipment, riders are still vulnerable to injuries in the event of a wreck.
 As such, it is vital that motorcyclists take steps to reduce their risk of crashing.
 Four of the most effective accident-prevention strategies include:

-If you were hurt in a motorcycle crash, contact an Albuquerque personal-injury attorney from The Law Office of Brian K. Branch.
+If you were hurt in a motorcycle crash, contact an Albuquerque personal-injury attorney from The Law Office of Brian K. Branch, PC.
 An accident attorney in New Mexico will handle the legal aspects of your claim so you can focus on recovering from your injuries.